 Stepping up to help women and children walk away

-In its eleven year history, YWCA WALK A MILE IN HER SHOES® Presented by Shoppers Drug Mart, has raised over $1million.
+In its twelve year history, YW WALK A MILE IN HER SHOES® Presented by Shoppers Drug Mart, has raised more than $2million.
 We have seen thousands of Calgarians STEP UP and walk a mile in a pair of sparkly stilettos or leopard print pumps to take a stand against family violence.

-For the 2017 event, the YWCA has established a fundraising goal of $250,000.
+For the 2018 event, the YW has established a fundraising goal of $250,000.
 All Calgarians are welcome to walk and fundraise to achieve this.
 Together we can make a difference and help women and their children walk away from domestic abuse.

 This event has made an impact on our city.
 Here’s a few of our favourite testimonials:

 “To those who participated in the 2016 YW WALK A MILE IN HER SHOES® event, I want to thank you.
 Thank you for saying this isn’t okay; thank you for believing domestic violence needs to stop, and for proving most men are not like the perpetrator who almost killed me and abused my son.
 Thank you for being so gracious with your time to create awareness.
 That awareness, and monies raised, are vital to helping women/children find safety and HEAL.
 Domestic violence happens in all capacities and more than people think and it needs to stop.